 Disclaimer: This post is written from the perspective of Christians who believe in God’s existence but are simply struggling with certain aspects of faith.
 If you’re unsure whether God exists, visit Apologetics Press for evidence-based research.

-The Process of Christian Doubt and How it Builds Our Faith
+How Christian Doubt Builds Our Faith

+You may be wondering, “Where in the Bible does it talk about doubt?”
 Let’s look at the account of Peter and see the process from faith to doubt and back again.
 It shows us how God uses faith and doubt in tandem to help us realize His loving care.

 “And Peter answered Him and said, “Lord, if it is You, command me to come to You on the water.”